jkzcodes/StarterSpringBootApp/README.md

 $\l

 You can now start your Spring application and perform GET, POST, PUT, DELETE requests using your IDE or tools like Postman. :)
+Do not forget that a Postgres container has to be running for this to work!